 - Dispose of leaves, grass clippings, and other dead foliage from your lawn.
 If these are left to biodegrade in piles, the moisture trapped within could provide just enough water for mosquitoes to lay their eggs.

-- If you are entertaining outside, spray the day before.
+- If you are entertaining outside, mist the day before.
 Mosquito Squad can help with our Special Event Sprays that control mosquitoes and even ticks.

 - If you have small children, don’t forget to dump out any kiddie pools, water tables, or other water toys after you’re done using them.